cathive/concourse-sonarqube-resource/README.md

 * `branch_name`: Name of the branch.
 Overrides `autodetect_branch_name` if it has been set.

+* `branch_name_file`: File to be used to read the branch name.
+  When this option has been specified, it has precedence over the `branch_name` parameter.

 * `branch_target`: Name of the branch where you intend to merge your short-lived branch at the end of its life.
   If left blank, this defaults to the master branch.
 It can also be used while initializing a long-lived branch to sync the issues from a branch other than the Main Branch.
   (See [Branch Plugin documentation](https://docs.sonarqube.org/display/PLUG/Branch+Plugin) for further details)

+* `branch_target_file`: File to be used to read the branch target.
+  When this option has been specified, it has precedence over the `branch_target` parameter.

 * `decorate_pr`: If set to `true` it will try to fetch the pull request id and the head branch name from the pull request resource.
 It works for `telia-oss/github-pr-resource` and `jtarchie/github-pullrequest-resource`.
 It will enable `sonar.pullrequest.key` and `sonar.pullrequest.branch` flags when performing your analysis.

   >_In order to use this feature you must be using `SonarCloud` or `SonarQube Developer` edition._

 * `sources`: A list of paths to directories containing source files.